 We are hosting a barbecue in late September.
 Please call or email for details.

-Michelle Chan is co-founder and president of Parents Against CPS Corruption and can be reached at protest@parentsagainstCPScorruption.com.
+Michelle D. Chan is co-founder and president of Parents Against CPS Corruption and can be reached at protest@parentsagainstCPScorruption.com.